-While I am not convinced there is a better enough mousetrap to trigger the world beating a path to anyone's door, many have been beating a path to my office with questions about getting rid of this year's abundant supply of rodents of all types.
-I try to pleasantly explain that it is all part of nature, with rodents enjoying the bumper crop of pine cones and acorns and hawks enjoying the increase in their food supply.
+While I am not convinced there is a better enough mousetrap to trigger the world beating a path to anyone's door, many have been beating a path to my office with questions about getting rid of rodents.
+I try to pleasantly explain that it is all part of nature.
+Rodents enjoy the pine cones and acorns and hawks enjoy the increase in their food supply.
 But then we get down to business.
 People don't want mice in their house and they want to know how to get rid of them.